handfistface/ListPoint/replit.md

 - List items have text selection disabled (user-select: none) to prevent system dialogs from interfering with custom context menu.
 - CSRF protection is enabled on all forms.
 - MongoDB indexes are used for performance on frequently queried fields.
+- **List Visibility**: All lists are enforced as public.
+The visibility UI control is hidden from users, and backend code ensures `is_public=True` for all list creation and editing operations.
+This was implemented on October 11, 2025 to simplify the platform and promote list sharing.

 ## External Dependencies
 - **Database**: MongoDB (remote instance via MongoDB Atlas)